 Established in 2017 by James and Bradley, the studio has six principal members with a wide range of interests, skills and ambitions.
 They are supported by a team of specialist collaborators operating between their central London design studio and Yorkshire workshops.

 James Wignall – Artistic Director – B.Arch (Hons) M.Arch (RCA) PGCert (Cantab) ARB

 Chosen by Wallpaper magazine as one of the world’s brightest new talents in Architecture, James has varied work experience with both artists and architects including Royal Academicians Thomas Heatherwick CBE and the late Will Alsop OBE.
 He has worked on a wide range of projects from the conservation of historic fabric to concept buildings and master planning.

-James has worked within extremely sensitive environments such as Tower Bridge and has formed an ambition to unite contemporary design and technology with historic architecture and narrative.
+Largely focused on early stage projects as an Associate with aLL-Design, James was involved with multiple schemes at concept and planning stages.
+James has worked on projects within extremely sensitive environments such as Tower Bridge and Kensington Palace.
+With Wignall & Moore LLP James has united contemporary design and technology with historic architecture and narrative.

 James has taught architecture units at the University of Greenwich, the University of Nottingham and been a guest critic at the AA and The Bartlett UCL.

 Bradley Moore – Technical Director – M.Eng (Hons) Dip.Arch PGCert ARB RIBA